Makerkar – Library Makercart – INSTRUCTABLE

-Drill two 4 mm holes in the 3D printed grips and in the banner top and bolt the grips
+Drill two 4 mm holes in the 3D printed grips and in the bannertop and bolt the grips

-Prepare the doors, with M6x16 and capnut for the hinges and small M3x12 flathead (or M4x16 flathead with ring and capnut, to check) for the male snaplocks.
+Prepare the doors, with M6x16 and a capnut for the hinges and small M3x12 flathead (or M3x16 flathead with washer) and capnut for the male snaplocks.

 Prepare the folding panels in the same way and mount on the middle shelf girder.

-Prepare all 3D print snaplock holders with M4x12. <.stl>
+Prepare all 3D printed snaplock holders with M4x12. <.stl>

 Insert female snaplock assemblies and mount loosely with M6x12 and hammernut in the girders.